Generously supported by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.

 By: Rinne Groff

-Hailed by The Boston Globe as “a gem,” The Ruby Sunrise begins when a 1920s tomboy feverishly works to develop her latest invention—a little something called “television.”
-Twenty-five years later, her daughter will stop at nothing to bring her mother’s incredible story to life during TV’s Golden Age.
-But will it get the truth it deserves?
+Blending past and present, The Ruby Sunrise begins with a 1920s tomboy racing to invent “television.”
+Twenty-five years later, her daughter fights to bring her mother’s story to life during TV’s Golden Age—but will it get the truth it deserves?

 Secret Order